 Deregulation and decontrol of prices

+When prices rise, it is traders who often get a bad rap.
+This may well be true in a few cases, but in the vast majority of cases, it is the direct failure of governments which leads to inflation.

 We believe that it is impossible for governments to obtain the extensive knowledge of local events and incentives that is necessary for the determination of an appropriate price.
 Further, public officials, with no “skin in the game”, cannot experience the incentives which the private market – through competition – naturally experiences.
 Hence we will scrap all government established prices and allow prices of all legally traded goods to be determined by the law of supply and demand.

 An example would be prices of petrol, diesel and gas.
 Where any constraint exists in infrastructure and a product does not operate as a commodity (e.g. gas), we will facilitate infrastructure and regulate on the marginal cost principle.
 However, wherever a commodity is involved, and enough competition exists, or can be created, the market will determine prices.